microsoft/foldingdiff/README.md

 ### Structural prediction with OmegaFold

 We use [OmegaFold](https://github.com/HeliXonProtein/OmegaFold) to fold the amino acid sequences produced above.
-After creating a separate conda environment and following the authors' instructions for installing OmegaFold, we use the following script to split our input amino acid fasta files across GPUs for inference, and subsequently calculate the self-consistency TM (scTM) scores.
+After creating and activating a separate conda environment and following the authors' instructions for installing OmegaFold, we use the following script to split our input amino acid fasta files across GPUs for inference, and subsequently calculate the self-consistency TM (scTM) scores.

 ```bash
 # Fold each fasta, spreading the work over GPUs 0 and 1, outputs to omegafold_predictions folder